Rock Climbing Korea: An Adventure Over Seoul in Insubong

 As a beginner, this was not a bad climb.
 It was relatively safe with places to rest in between.
 We made it to the top within about 3-4 hours.

 The view included views of the city and Bonghwasan National Park.
 We belayed ourselves down the enormous rock formation once we were done admiring the spectacle.

-Carson Mills grew up on Cape Cod, Massachusetts.
+Carson Mills grew up in Cape Cod, Massachusetts.
 His first travel experience began when his family took a trip to Europe when he was about 14 years old.
 Ever since then, he has taken it upon himself to travel the world.
-He graduated from University of Massachusetts Amherst in 2012, with a degree in International Relations and a focus in Cultural Anthropology.
+He graduated from the University of Massachusetts Amherst in 2012, with a degree in International Relations and a focus on Cultural Anthropology.
 Carson currently resides in Seoul, where he can be found adventuring almost every day.